 Show moreOn commencement of the relevant provisions, the PRIS Act will:

-- Provide that if an IPP entity contravenes an IPP, this will constitute an interference with privacy, for which a complaint may be made to the Information Commissioner.
+- Provide that if an IPP entity contravenes an IPP, this will constitute an interference with privacy, for which a complaint may be made to the IPP entity, and if not resolved to the Information Commissioner.
 These provisions have not yet commenced.
+The Government has stated that they will commence on 1 July 2026.

 - On 1 July 2025, the Office of the Information Commissioner (the OIC), the Information Commissioner and Deputy Commissioner roles were established.

-- On 1 July 2025, the provisions of the PRIS Act that establish the administration and functions of the Information Commissioner and the Privacy Deputy Commissioner under the PRIS Act commenced.
+- On 1 July 2025, the provisions of the PRIS Act that establish the administration and functions of the Information Commissioner and the Privacy Deputy Commissioner commenced (Part 2 Division 12 of the PRIS Act).

-- the provisions relating to the notifiable information breach scheme (Part 2, Division 6 of the PRIS Act) are likely to commence after the substantive privacy provisions.
+- The Government has stated that on 1 January 2027, the provisions relating to the notifiable information breach scheme (Part 2 Division 6 of the PRIS Act) will commence.

 Key changes for IPP entities under the PRIS Act